 http://www.newbornsinneed.org/an-angel-came/ donate a wedding dress that will be used to create baby bereavement outfits and memory items for newborns that have died.

 http://www.bridesacrossamerica.com/Donations.htm.
 I’ve never used any of these, personally.

 Everything else: Check the Donation & Recycling Guide.
 I try to keep it updated, so feel free to let me know if you know of or if you are an organization that accepts donations.
 If you are up for a little road trip, you can take many other items up to Recycling Services, Inc. in Pottstown.
-I haven’t been there-yet- but I hear it is a happening place. www.Earth911.org is a great resource.
+It’s temporarily not accepting consumer drop offs, but the website says it might be re-opening. . www.Earth911.org is a great resource.
+TerraCycle is another resource where you can send in specific recycles and even earn points towards their programs.
 If you feel your stuff still has a useful life, try www.Freecycle.org.

 I’ll be happy to add more resources to this post as they come in, so feel free to bookmark it for future reference.